Jawny-E/nRF_SWD/README.md

 ```

 # Credits <a name="CREDIT"></a>
 - To [atc1441](https://github.com/atc1441) and other contributors for creating an awesome ESP32 SWD glitcher project!
-[The project](https://github.com/atc1441/ESP32_nRF52_SWD) has been a great inspiration for file-handling and how to make a SWD-library for the ESP32
+[The project](https://github.com/atc1441/ESP32_nRF52_SWD) has been a great inspiration for file-handling and how to make a SWD-library system for the ESP32
 - To [Carsten Wulff](https://github.com/wulffern) for creating the [Nordic Distance toolbox example](https://github.com/wulffern/nrfdmiq).
 This inspired the "non-interfering measurement" sequence found in this project.
 The aim is that this sequence one day can work together with the DM-toolbox and SWD memory reading to create an IoT node.